 providing a few of the details blurred by poetic license.

-Updates will appear at Net Advance Retro every other month.
+Updates will appear at Net Advance Retro from time to time.

 --- NORMAN HUGH REDINGTON